hruffieux/covid-19-systemic-recovery/README.md

-## A patient-centric characterization of systemic recovery from SARS-CoV-2 infection - source code
+### A patient-centric characterization of systemic recovery from SARS-CoV-2 infection: source code

 This repository contains source code accompanying the preprint: